ProxyPrimo/Automobiles/README.md

 There is a search button and a field.
 If there are any automobiles that are made by the specified maker, they will be visualised in the same table.

+## Running the Project

+To successfully run the project on a local machine, \
+the machine needs to have MySQL installed. \
+The credentials should be changed depending on the credentials on the local machine.

+When running the API, open the index.html file in the templates folder in the browser.

+## TODO
+- Refactor the app.js file
+- Refactor the index.html file
+- Add functionalities for adding new users, new makers and new models